 While staining the charred wood, remember to add an even pressure in every brush stroke.
 If not, you’ll risk leaving the surface with noticeable streaks.
 You can apply two to three stain coats, but ensure each layer dries appropriately.

-We all know the aesthetic advantage this process provides.
-However, does staining make charring wood waterproof?
+While the aesthetic advantage is a given, you may ask: does staining make charring wood waterproof?
 The short answer is yes.
 It enhances the material’s durability to stand against decay and rot.
-Because of this, we recommend it for outdoor projects.
+Because of this, I recommend it for outdoor projects.

 Step #4: Seal the Wood